RHEcosystemAppEng/amq-cob/readme-aws.md

   * Routers to connect to live brokers in each clusters
     * Hub and other routers are part of hub and spoke topology
   * Two sets of Live/Backup brokers running in different availability zones (AZs) in each cluster
-  * VPC Peering to allow inter-VPC communication in the same region
+  * Transit Gateway to allow inter-VPC communication in the same region
 * Region 2 (Ohio) - `us-east-2`
   * Two clusters, each in separate VPC
   * Hub Router
   * Routers to connect to live brokers in each clusters
     * Hub and other routers are part of hub and spoke topology
   * Two sets of Live/Backup brokers running in different availability zones (AZs) in each cluster
-  * VPC Peering to allow inter-VPC communication in the same region
+  * Transit Gateway to allow inter-VPC communication in the same region
-* Inter-region VPC peering
+* Inter-region VPC peering using Transit Gateway
   * This is to allow the following inter-region communication:
     * Between region1.vpc1 and region2.vpc1
     * Between region1.vpc2 and region2.vpc2